 Similarly, try to leave off any basic skills that an employer or recruiter will expect.
 For example, in today’s tech friendly world, it is all but confirmed that most candidates have used programmes such as Microsoft Office alongside any specialist software specific to the role and an employer will typically ask separate questions about your skills alongside the application and in the interview.
 Leaving off the above details ensures you don’t give too many details at the initial stage and there are still key questions you can be asked during any interviews you attend.
 However, it is worth noting that an employer could potentially ask for one or more of the above to be included on your CV and on that occasion, you would include the detail.

 Lorien is a specialist recruiter in the tech and digital market, with roles available in a variety of industries.
-Browse our current vacancies or discover more job-hunting tips here
+Browse our current vacancies or discover more job hunting and career advice tips here